-A search of the Asset Management Performance System (AMPS) records no invasive non-native plants or injurious weeds, as located within 300m of the scheme extent.
+A search of the Asset Management Performance System (AMPS) records no injurious weeds or invasive non-native species (INNS), as located within 300m of the scheme extent.

-The Ancient Woodland Inventory Scotland records multiple areas of ancient woodland, classified as ancient (of semi-natural origin), within 300m of the scheme extent.
+The Ancient Woodland Inventory Scotland records one area of ancient woodland, classified as ancient (of semi-natural origin), as lying adjacent to the scheme extent.